 Analyzing The Central Command Twitter Account Hack

 Central Command’s Twitter account was recently hacked by cyber vandals.
-This cyber attack appears to be specifically timed for its optimum public exposure.
+This cyber-attack appears to be specifically timed for its optimum public exposure.
 The hackers waited until the president of the United States publicly discussed cybersecurity with the American community.
-The hackers claim to have accessed Central Command’s private data and claim to have knowledge about Central Command’s employees and their families as well.
+The hackers claim to have accessed Central Command’s private data.
+They claim to have knowledge about Central Command’s employees and their families as well.
 Analyzing the Central Command Twitter account hack can teach us valuable lessons in cybersecurity.

 The cost of a data breach can be millions of dollars.
 In Central Command’s case, the hack was a big hit to their reputation.
 It is not certain if any military data was threatened.

 But how do we effectively defend against a cyber attack?

 Having an extremely strong password isn’t enough to protect against this type of data breach.
 It is important to understand that browsing the Internet alone can infect a computer with malware that logs all of your passwords.
 It doesn’t matter if you have a 50‑character password with random numbers and symbols.
 If there is malware on the end, hackers can access all of your credentials and critical data.
 It is essential to have a solid security operations management plan and process and be proactive in defending against security incidents.

 Never underestimate the adversary.
 CyberSponse is comprehensive security operations management platform designed to proactively help your company prepare to defend against cyber-attacks.
 CyOPs™ quickly mitigates any damage caused by an attack.
 CyberSponse is an automated security management and control platform that will identify security incidents.
 This helps to quickly mitigate damage caused by threats.
 Contact CyberSponse and visit our website today to schedule a demo.

 Cory Johnson: …on the very day that the President’s talking about cybersecurity, this happens?